polyformproject/commercial.polyformproject.org/terms.md

 {{/maintenance=version}}

 {{#maintenance=term}}
-This agreement covers the specific version of the software on the order, plus any new versions of the software that the vendor makes generally available to customers, or specifically provides to the customer, while this agreement continues.
+This agreement covers the specific version of the software on the order, plus any new versions of the software that the vendor makes generally available, or specifically provides to the customer, while this agreement continues.
 {{/maintenance=term}}

 {{#modification=yes}}